ZackFra/Salesforce-Moxygen/CONTRIBUTING.md

 6. Please run all unit tests to verify this will build prior to submitting your pull request.
 * This can be done with the following command `npm run sf:apex:test`.

+## Notes
+* Any time you need to interact with dates, times, and date times, use the GMT class defined in the `gmt` folder.
+It returns all values in GMT.
+If you need a method to create a new GMT date, time, or date time, define it there.

 # 💡 Tips

 * This is a large codebase.
 You will not figure it out in a day.